JPDoesDev/NoMansAccess/README.txt

 =======================================================================================================================================

 Overview:
 This is a computer vision model that uses a YOLOv8 model trained on captured images from Hello Games "No Man's Sky".
-The game currentley does not have built in screen reader functionality and also does not function well with windows built in screen magnifier software making the game difficult to play for visually impaired players.
+The game currently does not have built in screen reader functionality and also does not function well with windows built in screen magnifier software making the game difficult to play for visually impaired players.